It happens very often that we blame social media to be the cause of all our procrastination. Many people even see it as a menace.

 4. Language exchange

-This is a widespread concept in language learning where a person learning a language X will help you with their native language, in exchange for language X that you speak fluently.
+This is a widespread concept in language learning where a person learning language X will help you with their native language, in exchange for language X that you speak fluently.
 Both parties benefit from this.

 There are lots of sites and apps specifically designed to facilitate such language exchanges, but you can use your usual social networks just as well.
 You can find language exchange partners among your new Facebook friends or the above mentioned Whatsapp groups.